-When you're driving in heavy traffic, the safest speed is the speed of other vehicles.
+When you're driving in heavy traffic, the safest speed is the speed of other vehicles as long as the speed is legal and not excessive for conditions.
 Vehicles going the same direction at the same speed are not likely to run into one another.
 In many states, speed limits are lower for trucks and buses than for cars.
 It can vary as much as 15 mph.
 Use extra caution when you change lanes or pass on these roadways.
-Drive at the speed of the traffic, if you can without going at an illegal or unsafe speed.
 Keep a safe following distance.